rubrikinc/welcome-to-rubrik-build/Issue-Templates/enhancement-request.md

 ---
 name: Enhancement Request
-about: Suggest an enhancement to the CloudFormation template.
+about: Suggest an enhancement to
 title: ''
 labels: kind-enhancement
 assignees: ''